Online Control Synthesis for Uncertain Systems under Signal Temporal Logic Specifications: Case Studies

 In the following, two simulation cases are considered and the online control synthesis algorithm is implemented.
 In the fast overtaking, we choose the initial position $\bar{p}^x_{ini}=95$ and the moving velocity $\bar{v}^x=-2$ for the vehicle $\text{Veh}_3$ and the initial position $x_0=[0.5,-2.5,2]^T$ for $\text{Veh}_1$.
-By using the results for the satisfiability check, the specification $\varphi_1$ is robustly satisfiable while $\varphi_2$ is infeasible.
-Figure~\ref{Fig:Exam2_case1} (a) shows the position trajectories, from which we can see that the whole specification is completed.
+One can verify that the specification $\varphi_{\rm slow\_{overtake}}$ is infeasible in this case.
+Figure~\ref{Fig:Exam2_case1} (a) shows the position trajectories, from which we can see that the whole specification is fulfilled.
 The blue region denotes the set $\mathbb{S}_{\mu_6}$.
-Figure~\ref{Fig:Exam2_case1} (b) shows the velocity trajectory of $v^x$ and Figure~\ref{Fig:Exam2_case1} (c)--(d) show the corresponding control inputs, where the dashed lines denote the control bounds.
+Figure~\ref{Fig:Exam2_case1} (b) shows the velocity trajectory of $v^x$ and Figures~\ref{Fig:Exam2_case1} (c)--(d) show the corresponding control inputs, where the dashed lines denote the control bounds.
 The cyan regions represent the synthesized control sets and the blue lines are the control trajectories.
 In the slow overtaking, we choose the initial position $\bar{p}^x_{ini}=80$ and the moving velocity $\bar{v}^x=-3$ for the vehicle $\text{Veh}_3$ and the same initial position $x_0=[0.5,-2.5]^T$ for $\text{Veh}_1$.
-In contrary to the fast overtaking, the specification $\varphi_2$ is robustly satisfiable while $\varphi_1$ is infeasible.
-Figure~\ref{Fig:Exam2_case2} (a) shows the position trajectories, from which we can see that the whole specification is completed.
+In this case one can verify that $\varphi_{\rm fast\_{overtake}}$ is infeasible.
+Figure~\ref{Fig:Exam2_case2} (a) shows the position trajectories, from which we can see that the whole specification is fulfilled.
 The blue region denotes the intersection between the set $X$ and the set $\mathbb{S}_{\mu_7}$.
-Figure~\ref{Fig:Exam2_case2} (b) shows the velocity trajectory of $v^x$ and Figure~\ref{Fig:Exam2_case2} (c)--(d) show the corresponding control input trajectories of $a^x$ and $v^y$.
+Figure~\ref{Fig:Exam2_case2} (b) shows the velocity trajectory of $v^x$ and Figures~\ref{Fig:Exam2_case2} (c)--(d) show the corresponding control input trajectories of $a^x$ and $v^y$.